How Do You Get Great Romantic Engagement Photos?

 Best Lighting and Time

 In Bellingham we have been “blessed” with being the most cloudy place in the US if its not raining this is actually great for photography all day long!
-But if it is in fact a sunny day, during the day is good only in the shade, it can be tricky but not impossible to get great photos outside at in direct sunlight even at noon.
-But the most ideal time is near sunset it is referred to as the magic hour, it is the time half hour before sunset and a half hour after. it also a great time to get silhouette shots.
+But if it is in fact a sunny day, during the day is good generally in the shade, it can be tricky but not impossible to get great photos outside at in direct sunlight even at noon.
+But the most ideal time is near sunset it is referred to as the magic hour, it is the time an hour before sunset. it is also a great time to get silhouette shots.
 So when planning a time for photography keep these factors in mind.
 One more thing to think about if you are planning to take photos in the woods it is best to do it in the evening so the sun isn’t making harsh white spots in the photos as it shines strait down through the leaves.